open-digital-solutions/opencrm/Docs/OpenCRM.md

 - The CoreLayout most be  available rto be used on any Core Razor Page
 - For the core web pages and components use bootstrap components as default styles
 -

+Important for page logic implementations
+ - Please use separation of concerns.
+Use services to implement pages business logic